Help secure your grandchildren's financial future.

 And you’re now at the point where you want to do something special for them.
-A new gadget, cash, or other gift all make great gifts, but what if you want to do something more?
+A new gadget or cash make great gifts, but what if you want to do something more?
 What if you want to leave your grandchildren a legacy—a gift that lasts a lifetime?

 This is one reason why New York Life developed the Guaranteed Lifetime Income Annuity (GLI), a single premium immediate annuity.1 Design your own with a Joint Life Option, for example, and this simple, flexible financial tool can help you pass a portion of your assets to your grandchildren…and even your great-grandchildren.
 It is a gift that can make a difference for generations to come.

 How does it work?
-For example, Betty, a 70-year-old grandmother who has a 5-year-old granddaughter named Meghan.
+For example: Betty is a 70 year old grandmother who has a five-year-old granddaughter named Meghan.
 Betty uses $100,000 to purchase a GLI.
-During her lifetime, receives $3,711 of guaranteed income each year.2 When Betty dies, the annuity continues to pay the $3,711 to Meghan for the rest of her life, regardless of market fluctuations.3
+During her lifetime, she receives $3,252 of guaranteed income each year.2 When Betty dies, the annuity continues to pay the $3,252 to Meghan for the rest of her life, regardless of market fluctuations.3

 Betty also includes a 50% death benefit provision in her annuity (chosen at issue).
 As a result, this gift will keep giving into yet another generation.
 When Meghan dies, the policy that her grandmother Betty purchased will pay Meghan’s beneficiary 50% of Betty’s original purchase price (known as the premium).
 So, should Meghan have a daughter and name her the beneficiary, she will receive $50,000 at Meghan’s death.4 As a grandparent, you can find out more about New York Life Guaranteed Lifetime Income Annuity by contacting your New York Life agent.
 We have provided a very brief overview of just one way this versatile retirement product can help you reach your goals.